The Donkey Sanctuary has produced this guide for visitors giving information about travel and facilities available on arrival.

 - Food is ordered at the counter and brought to the table.

 - There are two separate picnic areas located away from the restaurant for visitors who have brought their own refreshments.
-One area is located at the top of a grass slope and has wooden picnic benches, the other is located between the toilet block and the walkway leading to Walks B and C.

-- A children's play area is provided along Walk A.
+- A children's play area is provided.

 - We have a range of walks around the site with easy to follow walk guides.

 - The walks around the main facilities are wheelchair and pushchair friendly.
-There are tarmac, concrete and firm, grass surfaces.
+There is tarmac, concrete and firm, grass surfaces.
 All central walkways are wide with plenty of benches.
 Much of the main site is level; there is a slight incline to some areas.

-- Other walks are a little more challenging, with steep inclines, steps and uneven surfaces, e.g the Nature Trail and the walk to the sea.
+- Other walks are a little more challenging, with steep inclines, steps and uneven surfaces, eg the Nature Trail and the walk to the sea.